visualizedata/data-structures/README.md

 * [REDESIGNING DESIGN / JOS DE MUL](http://opendesignnow.org/index.html%3Fp=401.html)

-**Weekly Assignment 11, due 11/23 at 2:00pm:**
+**Weekly Assignment 11, due Friday 11/23 at 2:00pm:**
 **Note: this assignment is worth 5 points.**
-You will design interfaces for each of your three data sources.
+You will submit the final designs for the interfaces for each of your three data sources.

 ### November 26 (Week 12)